davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   You can switch the warning off for all characters by writing :option:`-Wnormalized=none` or :option:`-Wno-normalized`.
-You should only do this if you are using some other normalization scheme (like D), because otherwise you can easily create bugs that are literally impossible to see.
+You should only do this if you are using some other normalization scheme (like 'D'), because otherwise you can easily create bugs that are literally impossible to see.

   Some characters in ISO 10646 have distinct meanings but look identical in some fonts or display methodologies, especially once formatting has been applied.
-For instance ``\u207F``, SUPERSCRIPT LATIN SMALL LETTER N, displays just like a regular ``n`` that has been placed in a superscript.
+For instance ``\u207F``, 'SUPERSCRIPT LATIN SMALL LETTER N', displays just like a regular ``n`` that has been placed in a superscript.
 ISO 10646 defines the :dfn:`NFKC` normalization scheme to convert all these into a standard form as well, and GCC warns if your code is not in NFKC if you use